SLUR-m-Py/SLURPY/README.md

 ## Running slurpy
 ### Setting up a project directory
-Currently the ATAC- and ChIP-seq portocols are fully functional.
+Currently the ATAC- and ChIP-seq protocols are fully functional.
 To run slurpy, change the current directory to the target project (in the example below 2501_001) and soft link to the path of the slurpy executables.

 ```
 cd ~/2501_001